wynk182/acro-that/docs/README.md

 ## Questions?

-If you have questions about how `AcroThat` works, these docs should answer them.
+If you have questions about how `CorpPdf` works, these docs should answer them.
 The code is also well-commented, so reading the source alongside the docs is recommended.